JuliusViktor/react-firebase-chat/README.md

-# Lama Dev Chat App Starter template
+# Chat App for Motivea

 The purpose of this Chat App is to be used inside my website for chatting system inside the website

 Linkora INC